 AMHERST, Mass. – Alon Confino has been appointed professor of history and Jewish studies and Pen Tishkach Chair of Holocaust Studies at the University of Massachusetts Amherst, following a June 20 vote by the university’s Board of Trustees.

-Confino, who joined the UMass Amherst faculty last year, is the author of “A World Without Jews: The Nazi Imagination from Persecution to Genocide,” which was nominated for a Pulitzer Prize and a National Book Award in 2014.
-A native of Jerusalem, Confino is an expert on modern German and European history, Holocaust and genocide, Zionism, and the Israeli-Palestinian conflict.
+Confino, who joined the UMass Amherst faculty last year, is the author of “A World Without Jews: The Nazi Imagination from Persecution to Genocide.”
+A native of Jerusalem, Confino is an expert on modern German and European history, the Holocaust and genocide, Zionism and the Israeli-Palestinian conflict.

 He previously held concurrent appointments as a professor of history at Ben Gurion University in Israel and the University of Virginia from 2013-17.
 He joined the University of Virginia faculty in 1992 as an assistant professor and was appointed professor in 2006.